fishing line - can fishing line go bad

 Fishing line storage and maintenance

-To get the most bang for your buck on fishing line, keep these storage tips in mind:
+To get the most bang for your buck on fishing line, keep these storage tips in mind.
+For more tips on maintaining your fishing equipment, see our guide on how to keep your fishing gear in good condition.

 Scan the first yards closest to the reel for nicks, fraying or rough spots.
 Run fingers down the line to feel for imperfections, then trim damaged portions.
 This goes for all line types.